Top Barry Bonds Cards to Collect

 Bonds was born into baseball royalty as his father Bobby Bonds held the record for the most 30/30 seasons (home runs and stolen bases) and his godfather was the legendary Willie Mays.
 With career longevity and consistency rivaling that of Hank Aaron, Bonds hit 30 or more home runs for 13 consecutive seasons between 1992 and 2004.
 His seven MVP awards, won while playing for both the Pittsburgh Pirates and San Francisco Giants, is an unprecedented record.
 Statistically speaking, very few other players are more deserving of a trip to Cooperstown.
 However, the steroid scandal that haunted the latter part of his career added an asterisk to his legacy and has kept the Hall of Fame waiting.

 Even so, Barry Bonds baseball cards remain very popular, especially those with limited print runs, such as the Refractors found in 1997 and 1998 Topps Finest or the Precious Metals inserts in 1998 Donruss Preferred.
 While several Barry Bonds rookie cards make the list, additional options include 1986 Sportflics Rookies, 1987 Classic Update Yellow Travel Edition, and the 1987 Topps Toys R Us Rookies set.
 It is important to point out that many collectors typically assign the "rookie card" designation to both the 1986 update sets and his first appearances in the various 1987 flagship sets.

 As his popularity surged, Bonds became the first player to withdraw himself from the MLB Player Association licensing agreement.
 This meant that the baseball card makers had to work out contracts with Bonds directly to be included in their sets.
 Therefore, the number of cards produced fell greatly near the end of his career and after he retired.
 Although card value is the main determining factor for inclusion on the list, a focus was placed on baseball cards from the beginning of Bonds' career.

 Top 10 Barry Bonds Baseball Cards

-Buy cards on eBay using the listings below.
+View cards for sale on eBay using the listings below.
 Links in the descriptions go directly to set or player profiles.